sovity/edc-ce/docs/getting-started/documentation/api_wrapper.md

-Manage Your EDC Connector Via Our EDC API Wrapper Java Client Library
+Manging the EDC Connector via the API Wrapper Java Client Library
 ========

 Introduction to the sovity EDC API Wrapper
 ========
-The EDC API Wrapper contains several APIs that are shipped with our Connector-as-a-Service (CaaS) EDC Connectors and are made accessible via our type-safe generated client libraries.
+The sovity EDC API Wrapper contains several APIs that are shipped with the Connector-as-a-Service (CaaS) sovity EDC Connectors and are made accessible via the type-safe generated client libraries.
 Please note that most of these APIs are not yet complete and are under development:
 - **Use Case API**: Generic API for Use Case Applications.
-Its goal is to replace the Management API, so we can offer stable endpoints across milestones in our auto-generated client libraries.
+Its goal is to replace the Management API, so there can be stable endpoints across milestones in the auto-generated client libraries.
 It's still in development, so expect many new endpoints to be added here in the near future.
-- **UI API**: API endpoints for our EDC UI: These endpoints might contain interesting data, that a Use Case Application might profit from, but expect these endpoints to be unstable and subject to change.
+- **UI API**: API endpoints for the sovity EDC UI: These endpoints might contain interesting data, that a Use Case Application might profit from, but expect these endpoints to be unstable and subject to change.
-- **Enterprise Edition API**: Special API endpoint only available in our Connector-as-a-Service (CaaS).
+- **Enterprise Edition API**: Special API endpoint only available in the Connector-as-a-Service (CaaS).
 Features such as File Storage are currently in development, but to be expected in the near future.

 Using the Java Client Library
 ========